spew8712/jpegview/README.md

    * Wrap backwards.
 Allowed for `LoopSameFolderLevel` & `LoopSubFolders` too, not just`LoopFolder`.
 * Filter
   * Hide small images below `MinFilesize`. **ALT+M** to toggle and reload.
+    * Enabled by default if MinFilesize > 0, but auto-disabled if 1st image opened is small (< MinFilesize).
   * `HideHidden` setting: hide hidden images and folders. **ALT+H** to toggle and reload.

-(Last selectively sync'd up to original's ~31 Jan 2023 updates, excluding (WIP?) workflow changes).
+(Last selectively sync'd up to original's ~31 Jan 2023 updates, excluding (WIP?) workflow changes.
+Note: original has moved ahead with adding uncommon image formats; won't be adding these soon as they're rarely used).

 ### Slideshow